-The investment funds, investment groups and mandates we manage are categorised in the ratings A to G according to the investments underlying the respective product; an A rating corresponds to the highest and a G rating to the lowest degree of sustainability.
+The Swisscanto investment funds, investment groups and mandates of traditional asset classes the Asset Management of Zürcher Kantonalbank manages are categorised in the ratings A to G according to the investments underlying the respective product; an A rating corresponds to the highest and a G rating to the lowest degree of sustainability.
 The classification results from the individual evaluations of the four scores, which are included in equal parts in the overall evaluation of the Swisscanto Sustainability Rating.
 The simple presentation is intended to enable investors to see at a glance how the respective product is classified in terms of sustainability according to our parameters.